-The effects of opioid addiction on your body can be devastating with long-term abuse.
-Today, many people still shy away from seeking help with opioid addiction and suffer worsening conditions like chronic constipation and heart failure.
-Finding an opioid addiction treatment center can help you break free from your opioid addiction through behavioral and medication-assisted therapy.
+The effects of opioid addiction on your body can be devastating, especially for those who are already struggling with chronic pain.
+It is important to understand how opioid addiction can affect you physically, mentally, and emotionally so that you can seek the help you need to overcome it.
+Finding an opioid addiction treatment center can help you break free from your opioid addiction through behavioral therapy and medication-assisted treatment.

 At Colorado Medication Assisted Recovery, we want you to know help is available for your opioid addiction.
-We will work hard to give you the best chance to get through the painful withdrawal symptoms and form healthy habits and life skills that will keep you on your sober journey.
-If you or someone you love is ready to stop letting opioid addiction destroy your body, call 833.448.0127 today to learn more about our opioid addiction treatment center.
+We will work hard to give you the best chance to get through the painful withdrawal symptoms and form healthy habits and life skills that will help you achieve lifelong recovery.
+If you or someone you love is ready to take the steps to end their opioid addiction, don’t hesitate to contact us.
+Call 833.448.0127 today to learn more about our options for opioid addiction treatment in Colorado.

 Opioid addiction can negatively affect the gastrointestinal, musculoskeletal, cardiovascular, immune, endocrine, and central nervous systems.
 The temporary euphoric feeling you get from opioids can lead to a lifetime of pain and physical complications.
-Just some of the common physical symptoms of opioid addiction include:
+Just a few of the common physical symptoms of opioid addiction include:

 - Chronic constipation